 The Delaware Energy Efficiency Advisory Council (EEAC)

-The council consists of 13 representatives from a wide range of stakeholders to assist with the development and deployment of energy efficiency programs and financing mechanisms.
+The council consists of 13 representatives from a wide range of stakeholders who assist with the development and deployment of energy efficiency programs and financing mechanisms.

 EEAC's background and purpose

 Senate Bill 150 with House Amendment 2 was signed into law by Governor Markell Aug.
 6, 2014.
 This landmark legislation enables Delaware electric and gas utilities to provide cost-effective energy efficiency programs to their customers and will help Delaware meet statewide energy savings targets.

 The legislation established the Energy Efficiency Advisory Council (EEAC) to help develop and deploy energy efficiency programs and financing mechanisms to be offered by Delaware energy providers.
 The EEAC also aims to help Delawareans reduce energy usage and lower consumer energy costs.

 The EEAC is made up of representatives from:

 - DNREC (Council Chair)

 The EEAC currently consists of two representatives from the Delaware Sustainable Energy Utility, one representative from each Delaware energy utility (Delmarva Power and Light, Delaware Electric Cooperative, Delaware Municipal Electric Corporation, and Chesapeake Utilities), one representative from DNREC, and one representative from each of the following sectors: manufacturing, agriculture, environmental, commercial, residential, and low-income.